sjentsch/lsjDocs/_pages/Ch04_Descriptives_2.rst

 actually starting to move away from calculating a “sample statistic” and towards the idea of estimating a “population parameter”.
 However, I’m getting ahead of myself.
-For now, let’s just take it on faith that jamovi knows what it’s doing, and we’ll revisit the question later on `when we talk about estimation
+For now, let’s just take it on faith that jamovi knows what it’s doing, and we’ll revisit the question later on :doc:`when we talk about estimation <Ch08_Estimation>`.
-<Ch08_Estimation.html#estimating-unknown-quantities-from-a-sample>`__.

 Okay, one last thing.
 This section so far has read a bit like a mystery novel.
 I’ve shown you how to calculate the variance, described the weird